BurakAndarman/Bootstrap5-Website/README.md

-A clone of Lyft's website on Bootstrap 5
+A clone of Lyft's website on Bootstrap 5.
+This project is for educational purposes only.